HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

   RFC8702:
   RFC9044:
   RFC9045:
-  RFC9480:
   RFC9483:
   RFC9688:
+  RFC9810:
+  RFC9881:
+  RFC9882:

 --- abstract

 This document describes the conventions for using several cryptographic algorithms with the Certificate Management Protocol (CMP).
 CMP is used to enroll and further manage the lifecycle of X.509 certificates.
-This document adds conventions for several post-quantum algorithms.
-It updates rfc4210bis and obsoleted RFC 9481.
+This document provides algorithm use profiles from Appendixes C and D of RFC 9810 and for RFC 9483.
+It also obsoletes RFC 9481.

 --- middle

 # Introduction {#Introduction}

-[ToDo: To be updated]

-{{Section D.2 of RFC4210}} contains a set of algorithms that is mandatory to be supported by implementations conforming to {{RFC4210}}.
+{{Appendix C.2 of RFC9810}} refers to {{Section 7.1 of RFC9481}} for a set of algorithms that is mandatory to be supported by implementations conforming to {{Appendices C and D of RFC9810}}.
-These algorithms were appropriate at the time CMP was released, but as cryptographic algorithms weaken over time, some of them should no longer be used.
-In general, new attacks are emerging due to research in cryptanalysis or an increase in computing power.
-New algorithms were introduced that are more resistant to today's attacks.
+{{Section 7.2 of RFC9481}} contains a set of algorithms for usage with {{RFC9483}}.
+This document updates both algorithm use profiles by adding new algorithm to also support PQC migration.

-This document lists current cryptographic algorithms that can be used with CMP to offer an easier way to maintain the list of suitable algorithms over time.
+This document lists current cryptographic algorithms that can be used with [CMP](#RFC9810) to offer an easier way to maintain the list of suitable algorithms over time.
+The use of [CMP](#RFC9810) is not limited to the algorithms listed in this document.

+Cryptographic algorithms generally become weaker over time.
+One of the reasons for this is that computer systems become more powerful or new attacks against the underlying mathmatical problems or special implementations are found.
+The ability to replace weakened algorithms with stronger alternatives is called crypto-agility.
+CMP is a crypto-agile protocol that allows cryptographic algorithms to be identified and replaced by object identifiers (OIDs).
+This document lists the OIDs of a number of cryptographic algorithms that can be used with CMP.

+Quantum computers are becoming increasingly powerful as research and development continues.
+Aymmetric cryptographic algorithms based on the difficulty of integer factorization problem, the discrete-logarithm problem, or the elliptic-curve discrete-logarithm problem can be easily broken by sufficiently strong quantum computers, e.g., using the Shor's algorithm.
+The strength of symmetric cryptographic algorithms and hash functions is reduced by using the Grover's algorithm.
+However, the affected algorithms do not have to be completely replaced, the weakening can be addressed by doubling the key length used.
+For more information, please see [Post-Quantum Cryptography for Engineers](#I-D.ietf-pquip-pqc-engineers).

+## Changes Made by This Document

+This document obsoletes [RFC9481].

+Many new cryptographic algorithms have been specified in recent years.
+In particular, aymmetric algorithms for digital signatures and key management that are secure against attacks by cryptographically relevant quantum computer were added by this update.

+The updates made in this document include the following changes:

+* Added SHA3 to Sections 2.2, 3.1, 3.2, and 4.1.2

+* Added ML-DSA as Section 3.4

+* Added SHA3-based HMAC as section 6.2.4

+* ...

 ## Terminology {#Terminology}